Therapy for People Who Experience Same-Sex Attraction

 Client Self-Determination

 If you are conflicted over your same-sex attractions, you have the right to decide whether to seek professional counseling or therapy, what kind of counseling to seek, and to determine the desired direction of your therapy program.
-See the section “Professional Ethics” below.
+See the heading “Professional Ethics” below.

 Choosing The Right Therapist

 Choosing the right therapist is critical because the wrong therapist could do more harm than good.
 Look for a therapist who can understand and support you in your personal values, beliefs, and goals.
-If you are a strongly religious person, your ideal counselor would be one who supports your religious values and understands your spiritual motivations.
+If you are a religious person, your ideal counselor would be one who supports your religious values and understands your spiritual motivations.

 Consider what type of therapist you need.
 Psychiatrists are medical doctors specializing in treating individuals with emotional problems and thus can prescribe medication if necessary.
 They usually charge higher fees than other practitioners.
 Clinical psychologists usually have an academic doctoral degree (Ph.D.) and are trained in testing and individual therapy.
 Social workers may have doctorates or Master of Social Work degrees, and may counsel individuals, work with small groups or troubled families, and handle much the same range of emotional problems as the other practitioners.